18F/before-you-ship/_pages/index.md

 permalink: /
 ---

+The goal of this site is to provide 18F staff with the information they need to launch software.
+It is a mix of requirements and best practices for projects at 18F, which may or may not be applicable for other teams inside or outside of government.

+---

-Despite the "Before You Ship" title, everything on this list should be considered early and often. **This list is:** a general guide to review periodically, _especially_ when you are starting to consider a future project launch or feature release. **This list is not:** just a last minute pre-launch checklist.
+* **This list is:**
+    * A general guide to review early and often
+    * _Especially_ important when you are starting to consider a future project launch or feature release
+* **This list is not:**
+    * A last-minute pre-launch checklist, despite the "Before You Ship" title

 ### Compliance